shivanshthapliyal/shivanshthapliyal/README.md

 ### 🎓 Education

-- Bachelors of Technology in Computer Science - Specialization in Cloud Computing
+- Bachelor of Technology in Computer Science - Specialization in Cloud Computing

 ### Skills